Deltares/hydromt_delwaq/docs/getting_started/installation.rst

 Install HydroMT-delwaq in a new environment
 -------------------------------------------
-You can install HydroMT-delwaq in a new environment called `hydromt-delwaq` together with all optional (see above) and a few additional dependencies with:
+You can install HydroMT-delwaq in a new environment called `hydromt-delwaq`:

 .. code-block:: console

-  $ mamba env create -f https://raw.githubusercontent.com/Deltares/hydromt_delwaq/main/environment.yml
+  $ mamba create -n hydromt-delwaq -c conda-forge hydromt_delwaq

 Then, activate the environment (as stated by mamba/conda) to start making use of HydroMT-Delwaq: